Assassination of Julius Caesar: Causes

 The second incident occurred in 44 BC.
-One day in January, the tribunes Gaius Epidius Marullus and Lucius Caesetius Flavus discovered a diadem on the head of the statue of Caesar on the Rostra in the Roman Forum.
+One day in January, Gaius Epidius Marullus and Lucius Caesetius Flavus (both tribunes) discovered a diadem on the head of the statue of Caesar on the Rostra in the Roman Forum.
 According to Suetonius, the tribunes ordered the wreath be removed as it was a symbol of Jupiter and royalty.
 Nobody knew who had placed the diadem, but Caesar suspected that the tribunes had arranged for it to appear so that they could have the honour of removing it.
 Matters escalated shortly after on the 26th, when Caesar was riding on horseback to Rome on the Appian Way.
-A few members of the crowd greeted him as rex ("king"), to which Caesar replied, "I am not Rex, but Caesar" ("Non sum Rex, sed Caesar").
-This was wordplay; Rex was a Latin title meaning ‘king’.
-Marullus and Flavus, the aforementioned tribunes, were not amused, and ordered the man who first cried "rex" arrested.
+A few members of the crowd greeted him as rex ("king"), to which Caesar replied, "I am not Rex, but Caesar".
+This was wordplay; Rex was also a Roman name.
+Marullus and Flavus were not amused, and ordered the man who first cried "rex" arrested.
 In a later Senate meeting, Caesar accused the tribunes of attempting to create opposition to him, and had them removed from office and membership in the Senate.
 The Roman plebs took their tribunes seriously as the representatives of the common people; Caesar's actions against the tribunes put him on the wrong side of public opinion.

 The third incident took place at the festival of the Lupercalia, on 15 February 44 BC.
 Mark Antony, who had been elected co-consul with Caesar, climbed onto the Rostra and placed a diadem on Caesar's head, saying "The People give this to you through me".
 While a few members of the crowd applauded, most responded with silence.
 Caesar removed the diadem from his head; Antony again placed it on him, only to get the same response from the crowd.
 Finally, Caesar put it aside to use as a sacrifice to Jupiter Optimus Maximus.
-"Jupiter alone of the Romans is king", Caesar said, which received an enthusiastic response from the crowd.
+Caesar said, "Jupiter alone of the Romans is king", which received an enthusiastic response from the crowd.
 At the time, many believed that Caesar's rejection of the diadem was a way for him to see if there was enough support for him to become king, and despised him for it.